danielcarde/CS1_Lab1/README.md

-# LabOne: A Simple Programming Exercise
+# Lab 1: A Simple Programming Exercise

 This project provides a foundational Java programming exercise with tasks focusing on variable usage, data types, and logical expressions.
 This was my intro to coding in my first semester of college.